-I'm working on human life history evolution, guided by the hypothesis that grandmothering is a fundamental shift in our genus underlying a suite of key features that distinguish humans from other great apes.
-One current effort is to improve estimates of ovarian and somatic aging in chimpanzees, our closest living relatives, for comparison with humans.
-The comparisons consider to demographic, behavioral, and physiological variables.
+I'm working on human life history evolution guided by the hypothesis that grandmothering is a fundamental shift in our genus underlying a suite of features that distinguish humans from other great apes.
+Current efforts include 1) collaborations in mathematical modeling and 2) data collection to improve estimates of ovarian and somatic aging in our closest living relatives, chimpanzees.
 I continue to attend to hunter-gatherer behavioral ecology.